 Savings mistakes to avoid for 20-somethings

-Graduating college and dealing with the burden of student loan debt can make you feel like you barely have enough to make ends meet, let alone stash money away.
-Dawn-Marie Joseph, president and founder of Estate Planning & Preservation in Williamston, Michigan, believes an emergency savings fund is critical at this stage.
+Graduating from college and dealing with student loan debt can make you feel like you have barely enough to make ends meet, let alone stash money away.
+In fact, 21 percent of Gen Z members said not saving enough for emergency expenses is their biggest financial regret, according to Bankrate’s financial regrets survey.

 Savings mistakes to avoid for 30-somethings

-Life in your 30s is much different than your 20s.
-Your job might be a little more stable.
-Your paycheck might be a bit higher than it was a decade ago.
+In your 30s, your job might be a little more stable and your income might be a bit more substantial than it was a decade ago.
 Your goals might be different, too.
 Maybe you want to buy a home or expand your family.

-If children aren’t in your plans, but buying a home or getting married are, you should still lay out a budget reflective of those lifestyles.
+If children aren’t in your plans but buying a home or getting married are, you should still create a budget.

 Savings mistakes to avoid for 40-somethings

 Retirement feels closer than it did a few years ago.
-By now you may have a solid hold on your budget.
-You’re trying to save but might not be doing as well as you think you are.
+By now, you may have a solid hold on your budget.
+You’re trying to save but actually might not be doing as well as you think you are.